Eatgrapes/Live2D-JavaBinding/README.md

 A Native Java binding for the Live2D Cubism SDK.

 > **Status: Work in Progress**
-> This project is currently under development.
-Basic model display, interaction, and remote control are implemented.
+> This project is currently under development

 ## Features